nicholasjclark/physalia-forecasting-course/README.md

 ## COURSE PREPARATION

-Please be sure to have at least version 4.1 &mdash; *and preferably version 4.2* &mdash; of `R` installed.
+**Please be sure to have at least version 4.2 &mdash; and preferably version 4.3 or above &mdash; of `R` installed**.
 Note that `R` and `RStudio` are two different things: it is not sufficient to just update `RStudio`, you also need to update `R` by installing new versions as they are released.

 To download `R` go to the [CRAN Download](https://cran.r-project.org/) page and follow the links to download `R` for your operating system: